How are federal taxes distributed?

 Excise taxes

-Excise taxes also are assumed to reduce wages and returns to capital.
-They also increase the relative price of taxed goods and services, so households that consume more of the taxed items bear a higher burden.
+Excise taxes are assumed to reduce wages and “super-normal” returns to capital (returns in excess of the amount required to attract investment).
+They also increase the price of taxed goods and services relative to untaxed goods, so households who consume relatively more of the taxed items bear a higher burden and households who consume relatively less of those items bear a lower burden.

 The Joint Committee on Taxation (JCT), the US Department of Treasury’s Office of Tax Analysis, and the Congressional Budget Office make similar incidence assumptions in their analyses, but with a few differences.
 For instance, JCT assumes that the tax on individual income that represents a return to capital from noncorporate businesses, like partnerships, is borne in the same manner as the corporate income tax.
-Moreover, each group follows slightly different incidence assumptions for the corporate income tax, reflecting the uncertainty over its incidence.
+Moreover, each group makes slightly different assumptions about how the burden of the corporate income tax is allocated between capital and labor.

 Burman, Leonard E. 2007.
 “Fairness in Tax Policy.”
 Testimony before the Subcommittee on Financial Services and General Government, House Appropriations Committee, Washington, DC, March 5.